GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/Projects/restaurant le javascript/README.md

 <li ><a href= "./javascript dessert"> Javascript dessert</a>   </li>
 </ul>

 <h3> But sadly , our chefs created some issues in these dishes.
 So , what we expecting from you is to manage our restaurant and resolve these issues without changing any signature of the dishes before serving to the customers.
-Issues is well defined in dishes. </h3>
+You can find issue with the dishes and we want you to add some flavours to them and make them as usual they were in our restaurant. </h3>

 <h2>Instructions..</h2>
 <ol>